etcet/www.etcet.net/posts/2009-10-01-django-development-snow-leopard.markdown

 	sudo pip install mercurial
 	brew install git

-[Virtualenv] and [Virtualenwrapper] can be installed with the following commands:
+[Virtualenv] and [Virtualenvwrapper] can be installed with the following commands:

 	sudo pip install virtualenv
 	sudo pip install virtualenvwrapper